Olivia Culpo Says Goodbye To New York Fashion Week With Sexy Red Ensemble

 The tables were littered with copies of her magazine cover, and she posed with several big names at the event, including Cara Santana.
 The two were seen laughing in a photo, which lets us know that the event was more than glitz and glam beneath the surface.

 Dresses weren’t the only thing she wore, however.
-She was also seen in matching Fendi getup, which featured a tube top and slacks.
+She was also seen in a matching Fendi getup, which featured a tube top and slacks.
 To finish her week off strong, she went with a red jersey ensemble.
 The outfit included a red skirt, white crop top, and jersey jacket — and some killer kicks.
 She’s traveling in style, and she gave fans a chance to guess where she was off to next.

 With New York Fashion Week coming to an end, she’s finally wrapping up her impressive wardrobe and taking a hike — likely back to Jamaica.
 However, there’s no telling where Culpo is going next.
 She’s been all around the world, and has had an outfit for each trip.